mouton0815/aggregate-event-duality/README.md

 The separation into two steps, bootstrapping and event consumption, requires synchronisation:
 The consumer must receive change events in order.
-Moreover, it must not miss change events for the previously loaded aggregate.
+Moreover, it must not miss change events for the previously loaded aggregates.
 The challenge here is on server side.
 The server must store the aggregate and publish the corresponding change event in an atomic operation.

 Atomicity can be guaranteed with the [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html)